top of page

 THE BLACK HATCHET

-CREATOR - WRITER - PRODUCER MICHAEL TRACHIOTIS
+CREATOR - WRITER - PRODUCER - ARTIST - ANIMATOR - MICHAEL TRACHIOTIS

-According to AMERICAN FILM MARKET “action films . . . perform disproportionality best in Asia and weakest in Europe.”
+According to AMERICAN FILM MARKET “action films . . . perform disproportionality best in Asia.”
+In their chart (below), zero indicates the global average performance, so a positive score indicates that the genre in question performs disproportionality well in that territory.

-Therefore, a Historical/Action/Adventure/Martial Arts film with cross-section of cultures and women featuring Asian characters will be eye-catching to global and specifically Pacific Rim audiences generating desirable distribution channels.
-In the chart below, zero indicates the global average performance, so a positive score indicates that the genre in question performs disproportionality well in that territory.
+Therefore, Historical/Action/Adventure/Martial Arts films with a cross-section of cultures and women featuring Asian characters will be eye-catching to global, and specifically, Pacific Rim audiences generating desirable distribution channels.

 bottom of page